FriCAS: History

 Two computer algebra systems named Scratchpad were developed by IBM.
-The first one was started in 1965 by James Griesmer at the request of Ralph Gomory, and written in Fortran.
+The first one was started in 1965 by James Griesmer at the request of Ralph Gomory.
 The development of this software was stopped before any public release.
 The second Scratchpad, originally named Scratchpad II, was developed from 1977 on, at Thomas J. Watson Research Center, under the direction of Richard Dimick Jenks.